 - Students are strongly encouraged to make a virtual appointment with their Graduate Professional Advisor prior to registering for classes.

-- NOTE: Penalty fees apply if you register for any class during the first week of classes OR drop classes after the first week of classes.
+- NOTE: Penalty fees apply if you drop any classes after the first two weeks of classes.
 See the Registrar's Office for more details.

 - If you have any questions regarding registration, please contact the SEAS Graduate Advising team at [email protected].